The importance of change management in technological transformations

 1. The Cognitive Supply Chain (AI + Human)

-We are moving from reactive to predictive supply chains, which could even be described as cognitive.
+We are moving from reactive to predictive supply chains, and we could even say cognitive ones.
 At Miebach, we are implementing solutions where Artificial Intelligence and Machine Learning do not replace the planner, but rather augment them.
 The goal is to free human talent from repetitive tasks so that they can devote themselves to what machines cannot do: managing exceptions, negotiating, and leading.

 2. Sustainability as an Efficiency Imperative

 It is no longer just CSR; it is survival.
-A green supply chain is, by definition, an efficient chain.
-Fewer kilometres, fewer empty movements, less energy.
-Our Supply Chain Design solutions integrate the carbon footprint variable with the same weight as the financial cost.
+A green supply chain is, by definition, a more efficient chain: fewer kilometres, fewer empty movements, less energy consumption… Our Supply Chain Design solutions integrate the carbon footprint variable with the same weight as the financial cost.
 Sustainability is the new Lean.

 3. IT/OT Convergence